ishaqkothari/knn-cpp-241/README.md

 Nathan Englehart, Xuhang Cao, Samuel Topper, Ishaq Kothari (Autumn 2021)

 ## Usage
 To clone and run this classifier so that it can be run on a dataset, please run the following.
-Note that we are currently including the eigen3 C++ linear algebra library folder within this program.
+Note that we are currently including the eigen3 linear algebra library folder within this program.

 ```
 git clone git@github.com:nathanenglehart/knn-cpp-241.git